-The preliminary contract should also include the following:
+Essentially, the preliminary contract should include the following information:

 WHAT YOU SHOULD KNOW!
 The agency, la Garantie de construction résidentielle (GCR) (the Residential Construction Guarantee), has adopted a preliminary contract form for the use of purchasers of “on plan” properties.
 It is in the best interest of consumers to request its use by the developer, as this document includes all the necessary protections.